merenlab/merenlab.org/_posts/anvio/2015-06-23-comparing-different-mapping-software.md

 <a href="{{ site.url }}/images/anvio/comparing-mapping-software/HUZ63-mean_coverage.png"><img src="{{ site.url }}/images/anvio/comparing-mapping-software/HUZ63-mean_coverage.png" width="50%" /></a>
 </div>

 <blockquote>In case you are not familiar with this view here is a crash course: the tree in the center shows the organization of contigs based on their sequence composition and their coverage across samples (which is one of anvi'o's multiple default clustering algorithms).
 Every bar in each black layer shows the coverage of a given contig, in a given sample.
-There are some extra layers betwen the tree and samples in this particular screenshot: parent (if a contig was too long and soft-broken into multiple splits this layer will show gray bars connecting the ones that are coming from the same mother contig), taxonomy (the consensus taxonomy for proteins identified in a given split, contributed by myRAST annotation), and GC-content (computed directly from the contigs themselves during the creation of the annotation database).
+There are some extra layers betwen the tree and samples in this particular screenshot: parent (if a contig was too long and soft-broken into multiple splits this layer will show gray bars connecting the ones that are coming from the same mother contig), taxonomy (the consensus taxonomy for proteins identified in a given split, contributed by myRAST annotation), and GC-content (computed directly from the contigs themselves during the creation of the contigs database).
 The most outer layer describes my selections (when I click on a branch, it adds them to a bin, later I change the color; and clicking a branch is something like [this](http://g.recordit.co/kyupW8Yyu7.gif)).</blockquote>

 The RAST taxonomy (the second most inner circle) already identifies every single bacterial contig in this very simple community.
 They are also clustered very nicely into separate clusters, so binning them is quite straighforward.
 The remaning contigs are coming from two sources.
 The first source is *Trichomonas vaginalis* (represented by the orange selection), a protozoan that causes [trichomoniasis](https://en.wikipedia.org/wiki/Trichomoniasis).
 Although it was a pretty obvious cluster (note the change in coverage across time points), there was no evidence from myRAST regarding taxonomy.
 Yet, when I BLAST-searched multiple contigs from that group randomly, all of them hit *T. vaginalis* genomes on NCBI with very high accuracy.
 The distribution patterns of these contigs are identical, so they are very likely to be coming from one genome.
 Although within the cluster there are multiple "levels" of stable coverage, which I didn't try to find an explanation for.
 There may be multiple *T. vaginalis* organisms at different abundances, or there may have been other reasons that I can't think of right at the moment that are affected different parts of this eukaryotic genome differently and made them more or less present in the sequencing results due to some biases occured during the extraction or sequencing..
 The second source for the remaning non-bacterial contigs was the host genome (the gray selection).
 Which is quite clear as the coverage does not change across time points for these contigs (it is nice to see that in a weird way, because it gives me a bit more confidence in DNA extraction and sequencing technologies that in general I am extremely sceptical about (*so how about the irregularity with *T. vaginalis*?* (well, OK, except that))).